Skip to main content

 • Customize page navigation to control how viewers move between pages, including custom tabs and dynamic labels.

-• Configure advanced filters to display filters as button toggles, multi-select dropdowns, single-day pickers, and timeframe controls.
+• Configure filters to display filters as button toggles, multi-select dropdowns, single-day pickers, and timeframe controls.